Christ's has an enviable record as a College with a great sporting history, and we have a number of Alumni who are seeking to continue the tradition.

 This season we continued our challenges against the same Colleges, but after two matches against St John’s, a winner has yet to emerge.
 With both matches to date being halved, the Lady Margaret Trophy remains without a home.
 We completed the season with another very successful Society Day at Royal Worlington with 30 members attending, including our winner- Maurice Cox- who flew over from Rome for the occasion.

-Next year’s programme has already been arranged with two College matches and the Society meeting at Royal Worlington again ending the season.
-We will also be seeking to defend our Inter College Champions title at an expanded Inter College Competition to be held at Gog Magog Golf Club in April.
+This year’s programme has already been arranged with two College matches and the Society meeting at Royal Worlington again ending the season.
+We will also be seeking to defend our Inter College Champions title at an expanded Inter College Competition to be held at Gog Magog Golf Club on 20th April.

 We would be very pleased to increase the number of members of the Society, and all that is required is to contact John Sefton.
 It is a great opportunity to meet old friends and play some golf in a convivial and friendly environment; in particular we would like to encourage our golfing Alumna and recent Alumni to join us.